msaltnet/smtm/README-en_us.md

 > It's a game to get money.

-An algorithm-based cryptocurrency automatic trading system made in Python. https://smtm.msalt.net
+An algorithm-based automated cryptocurrency trading system made in Python. https://smtm.msalt.net

 [한국어](https://github.com/msaltnet/smtm/blob/master/README.md) 👈

 [![icon_wide_gold](https://user-images.githubusercontent.com/9311990/161744914-05e3d116-0e9b-447f-a015-136e0b9ec22b.png)](https://smtm.msalt.net/)

-It has a very simple routine and repeat periodically.
-Performance critical approach is NOT suitable. e.g. multiple tradings in seconds.
-If you want, find another solution.
+The basic idea is to repeat a simple process of data collection -> algorithmic analysis -> transaction at set intervals, and it's been proven to basically handle one process per minute.

-1. Get data from Data Provider
+1. The Data Provider module aggregates data
-2. Make a decision using Strategy
+2. Make a decision using the Strategy module
-3. Execute a trading via Trader
+3. Execute a trading via the Trader module
  --- repeat ---
-4. Create analyzing result by Analyzer
+4. Create analyzing result by the Analyzer module

 ![intro](https://user-images.githubusercontent.com/9311990/140635409-93e4b678-5a6b-40b8-8e28-5c8f819aa88c.jpg)

+❗ It is not suitable for high-performance trading machines that need to process many trades in a short timeframe of seconds, and should be given due consideration if processing time is a critical performance requirement.

 ## Features
-- Simulation
+- Parameterizable Simulations
 - Mass-Simulation with Multi-process
-- CLI mode Auto Trading
+- CLI Mode Automated Trading Program
 - Remote Control with Jupyter Notebook
-- Telegram Message App Trading Control
+- Automated trading programs controlled by Telegram

 ### Telegram Chat-bot Mode
-User can launch the program with Telegram chat-bot mode which provide user interface via Telegram chat-bot.
+The Telegram Chatbot mode allows you to control your automated trading program using the Telegram messenger.

+For Telegram Chatbot mode, you need to create a chatbot, enter the API token and chat room information, and run it.

 ![smtm_bot](https://user-images.githubusercontent.com/9311990/150667094-95139bfb-03e0-41d5-bad9-6be05ec6c9df.png)

 ![telegram_chatbot](https://user-images.githubusercontent.com/9311990/150663864-c5a7ed27-f1c6-4b87-8220-e31b8ccce368.PNG)

 ### Simulation Mode
-User can execute simulation with Simulator or MassSimulator, which run simulations using past trading records.
+The simulation mode also allows you to run simulations based on historical trade data to see the results.
+You can run simple simulations or mass simulations.

 ## How to install
 Install all packages using requirements.txt